-The 14-day program will include changing habits (incorporates James Clear’s tried and tested tips from best-selling book Atomic Habits) and creating a system that is failproof for your journey of taken care of the body that is a vehicle for you to experience this life.
+The 14-day program will include changing habits (incorporates James Clear’s tried and tested tips from the best-selling book Atomic Habits) and creating a system that is fail-proof for your journey; taking care of the body that is a vehicle for you to experience this life.

 This program includes information, webinars, lessons, healings and exercises to learn the foundations of a permanent healthy body state and weight loss techniques.
 You will become more vibrant and excited about life.
 You will free the hidden blocks/obstacles that stop you from creating the life you desire.